 The American Council for the Blind is a resource dedicated to helping promote independence but also has resources and supports for visual impairments and equipment.

-Nonprofit Disability Advocacy
+Parent/Caregiver Disability Advocacy Resource

 The Arc promotes and protects the human rights of people with intellectual and developmental disabilities and actively supports their full inclusion and participation in the community throughout their lifetimes.